 Sue Lingard

-Studied Personnel Management at the London School of Economics before taking on management roles in the travel, recruitment and finally HR software industry.
-Particularly interested in how technologies enable HR teams - and the people they support - to work better together.
+Sue studied Personnel Management at the London School of Economics before taking on management roles in the travel, recruitment and finally HR software industry.
+She's particularly interested in how technologies enable HR teams - and the people they support - to work better together.